cheshire-cat-ai/docs/mkdocs/index.md

 For a quick onboarding we suggest you this learning journey:

-1 - Start by reading `Quickstart -> Overview`, this is an introduction to the main concepts behind the Cat
+1 - Start by reading `Quickstart -> Introduction`, this is an overview to the main concepts behind the Cat

 2 - Next, continue with the subsequent steps under `Quickstart`, these are hands-on tutorials, you will have the first contact using the Cat, you will discover how to install, configure, interact, write you first useful `Tool` and setup `Hooks`